thisrod/pyfield/README.md

 Grids
 ---

-The mechanics of recording coordinates are done by a class `Grid`, representing a rectangular grid of points in R<sup>n</sup>, along with a system of coordinates.
-The grid need not be aligned with the usual axes or start at the origin: we can represent a skew plane in space, and things like that.
+The class `Grid` represents a rectangular grid of points in R<sup>n</sup> and a system of coordinates for them.
+The grid need not be aligned with the usual axes of R<sup>n</sup> or start from the origin: the points might lie on a skew plane in space, for example.
+Grids understand the relations between the points at which different fields are sampled.
 If one regards R<sup>n</sup> as an address space, and a field as data stored in memory, then grids are pointers to and arrays of that data, and grid geometry plays the role of pointer arithmetic.

 At `Grid` is usually constructed from its axes, as